With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 Many organizations have expanded their web portals over the years, for example by adding UI components, custom forms, or tailored workflows.

 The specific impact of these factors depends heavily on the individual portal configuration and existing extensions.
-A structured analysis of the existing environment helps identify risks early on and prepare for the transition to the Angular Portal in a planned manner.
+A structured analysis of the existing environment helps identify risks early on and prepare for the transition in a planned manner.

 Technical Implications of the Angular Portal Migration